unluckybudget/libxenon/README.md

 This repository contains changes to the toolchain build script to get it operational in 2020.
 Tested on Ubuntu 19.10.
 I also reduced the crashdump timeout from 30 seconds to 10 seconds, and XeLL reboot to SMC reboot.
 ISO9660 had a minor bug with strncmp which was also fixed.

 Ubuntu Depends:
-  automake autoconf build-essential libmpfr-dev libmpc-dev libgmp-dev bison bc
+  automake autoconf build-essential libmpfr-dev libmpc-dev libgmp-dev flex bison bc gcc-multilib

 Build the Toolchain